OAuth2 Settings

 Client ID{client_id}

-Client secret{client_secret}
+Client Secret{client_secret}

 Redirect URI{redirect_uri}